 Your partner dedicates an enormous amount of time throughout the day to provide expressed breastmilk for your child; taking care of the cleaning is a great way for you to support her in the process.

 Whether breastfeeding proves to be effortless or challenging for your partner, words of affirmation will go a long way.
 Let her know that you are grateful for the time and effort she’s putting into providing nourishment for your baby.
 Tell her she’s doing a great job and that you’re there to help out in any way you can.

 Encourage her to find a breastfeeding support group.
 If she’s interested, you can even help her research some options.

 11. Give her some personal attention.

-Ask your partner how she’s doing.
-Showing that you care about her feelings when a lot of the focus has probably shifted toward the baby will remind her that she matters to you—not only as the mother of your child, but also as an individual.
+A lot of the focus has probably shifted toward your baby.
+Asking your partner how she’s doing will show that you care about her feelings and remind her that she matters to you—not only as the mother of your child but also as an individual.
 Offer suggestions if they’re requested, but simply listening or keeping her company will be appreciated.

 12. Tend to other household responsibilities.